 What happens when the topic you want to talk about is no longer acceptable on the platform where you are a star?
 Things change quickly.

-You need to be able to prove to a brand that you have a plan and that your audience is engaged with you and is sticking around for the long haul.
+You need to be able to prove to a brand that you have a plan and that your audience is engaged with you and is sticking around for the long haul, which is why having a strong elevator pitch is so important.

 Keep Track of Your Interactions